datacommonsorg/docsite/api/rest/query.md

 {"sparql": "<query>"}
 ```

 Here `<query>` denotes the place where the query string will be placed.
-For more information on assembling SPARQL queries, checkout (...)
+For more information on assembling SPARQL queries, checkout [the Wikipedia page about SPARQL](https://en.wikipedia.org/wiki/SPARQL) and [the W3C specification information](https://www.w3.org/TR/sparql11-query/).

 **NOTES:**